 Data on the density of major roads was based on A1 roads (hard surface highways including Interstate and U.S. numbered highways, primary State routes, and all controlled access highways) data obtained through the US census 2000 topologically integrated geographic encoding and referencing system.
 Because the distributions of major roads were highly right-skewed, they were log transformed.

 Temporal covariates included wind speed, humidity, visibility, height of the planetary boundary layer.
-All meteorological variables (temperature, wind speed, humidity, visibility) were obtained through the national climatic data center (NCDC).
+All meteorological variables (temperature, wind speed, humidity, visibility) were obtained through the national climatic data center (NCDC). height of the planetary boundary layer data was obtained from the North American Regional Reanalysis (NARR).
 Further details on spatial and temporal covariates are given in Kloog et al. 2011 and Kloog et al. 2012.

 Calibration of AOD.

 A description of the method used to calibrate the AOD values to represent PM2.5 concentrations is given in Kloog et al. 2011 and Kloog et al. 2012.
-Briefly, the relationship between PM2.5 and AOD at the monitoring sites was modeled using a mixed-effects regression model where PM2.5 was the dependent variable and AOD was a predictor.
+Briefly, the relationship between PM2.5 and AOD at the monitoring sites was modeled using a mixed-effects regression model where PM2.5 was the dependent variable and AOD was the main explanatory predictor.
 The model included spatial covariates for major roads, point emissions and area emissions, and temporal covariates for wind speed, visibility, height of the planetary boundary layer, with interactions between AOD and random intercepts for each day.

 Kloog et al. 2011 also includes a third stage of modeling which imputes PM2.5 at the missing AOD locations.
 In this study, we restricted to only days with ample AOD present to leverage the observed spatial variability in the data and minimize the use of known land-use regression models.